sreeja-01p/FMML/README.md

 # FMML
-Projects and Lab Submissions of FMML - IIITH
+Projects and Lab Submissions of FMML Course at IIIT-H